kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

 API Portal is now running in a Docker container.

-In order to use API Portal, you must link it to your API Manager.
+To access your API Portal, you must first link it to your API Manager.
 For more details, see [Connect API Portal to API Manager](/docs/apim_installation/apiportal_install/connect_to_apimgr/).

 ## Use environment variables to configure API Portal runtime